If you’re not making the income or generating the enquiries that you want in your business ask yourself these two questions:

 All he did was apply this strategy over and over again (when he didn’t, it didn’t work out for him so well).

-And the successful agencies, the players with 6, 7 or even 8 figure profits always have a predictable method for generating clients and they know these two numbers.
+And the successful agencies, the players with six, seven or even eight figure profits always have a predictable method for generating clients and they know these two numbers.

 - Cost to generate a call. — STRATEGY 1